sean9999/primes-cli/README.md

----
-description: primes-cli is a small utility that helps you find prime numbers.
----

 # About Primes Cli

-Primes CLI exposes a family of subcommands including `primes near`, `primes between`, which are all about finding small (between 2 and 4,294,967,295) prime numbers in a certain range.
-It is simply sugar around the [primes crate](https://crates.io/crates/primes), to turn it into a command-line tool.
-The `primes` crate itself uses the [Sieve Of Eratosthenes](https://en.wikipedia.org/wiki/Sieve_of_Eratosthenes) algorithm for heavy lifting.
+Primes CLI is a binary called `primes`, exposing a family of subcommands including `primes near`, `primes between`, which are all about finding small prime numbers in a certain range (0 to 18,446,744,073,709,551,615 on 64 bit machines, o to 4,294,967,295 on 32 bit).
+The basic mechanics leverage [Sieve Of Eratosthenes](https://en.wikipedia.org/wiki/Sieve_of_Eratosthenes) and [Prime Number Theorem](https://en.wikipedia.org/wiki/Prime_number_theorem), with optimisations to make it fast.

 ## Value Proposition

 It is occassionally useful to have a quick way to find a prime number near a particular value.
 I personally like to use prime numbers in cron-jobs, systemd timers, timeout settings, cache TTLs, and anywhere where there might be a risk of [Thundering Herd Problem](https://en.wikipedia.org/wiki/Thundering_herd_problem).
-Aside from that, I just like prime numbers.
-Aside from _that_, I needed an excuse to learn [Rust](https://www.rust-lang.org/) and the [crate ecosystem](https://doc.rust-lang.org/cargo/guide/).
+It was mainly built for fun.

 ## Primes

 The command `primes` by itself does nothing useful, except produce the help screen (equivilant to `primes help`).

-## Primes Help

-`primes help` shows you the help screen.
-A good place to start.

 ## Primes Near